-At November 30, 2016, our working capital, defined as current assets less current liabilities, was \$28.1 million, which included \$27.3 million in cash and cash equivalents and short-term investments, and we have an additional \$6.8 million held in long-term investments.
+At February 28, 2017, our working capital, defined as current assets less current liabilities, was \$27.8 million, which included \$28.1 million in cash and cash equivalents and available for sale securities, and we had \$1.4 million held in long-term investments.

-We believe that as of the date of the filing of this Quarterly Report on Form 10-Q and as of November 30, 2016, we have sufficient working capital to fund our operations for the next fiscal year.
+We believe that as of February 28, 2017 and as of the date of the filing of this Quarterly Report on Form 10-Q, we have sufficient working capital to fund our operations for the next fiscal year.

 Sale of Farm Assets - We sold our Arkansas River farm assets for approximately \$45.8 million on August 18, 2015.
 Approximately \$1.3 million was being held in escrow pending the resolution of dry-up covenant issues related to three farms.
-During the fiscal quarter ended November 30, 2015, we received the \$1.3 million.
+During the fiscal quarter ended February 29, 2016, we received the \$1.3 million.

-System Expansion - During the three months ended November 30, 2016, we spent approximately \$22,100 to install certain infrastructure at our Sky Ranch water system and infrastructure at Rangeview.
-We anticipate spending approximately \$5 million during the next three months for the addition of approximately eight miles of pipeline, which will interconnect our Lowry and Sky Ranch water systems.
+System Expansion - During the six months ended February 28, 2016, we spent approximately \$4.0 million to install approximately eight miles of pipeline and other infrastructure at our Sky Ranch water system and infrastructure at Rangeview.
+We anticipate the pipeline will be completed in April 2017.

-ECCV Capacity Operating System - Pursuant to a 1982 contractual right, the District may purchase water produced from East Cherry Creek Valley Water and Sanitation District's ("ECCV") Land Board system.
-ECCV's Land Board system is comprised of eight wells and more than 10 miles of buried water pipeline located on the Lowry Range.
-In May 2012, in order to increase the delivery capacity and reliability of these wells, in our capacity as the District's service provider and the Export Water Contractor (as defined in the 2014 Amended and Restated Lease Agreement among us, the District and the Land Board), we entered into an agreement to operate and maintain the ECCV facilities, allowing us to utilize the system to provide water to commercial and industrial customers, including customers providing water for drilling and hydraulic fracturing of oil and gas wells.
-Our costs associated with the use of the ECCV system are a flat monthly fee of \$8,000 per month from January 1, 2021 through April 2032.
+ECCV Capacity Operating System - Rangeview has the right to purchase water from East Cherry Creek Valley Water and Sanitation Districts's ("ECCV") Land Board system.
+In May 2012, in order to increase the delivery capacity and reliability of the ECCV wells, in our capacity as Rangeview's service provider and the Export Water Contractor (as defined in the 2014 Amended and Restated Lease Agreement among us, Rangeview and the Land Board), we entered into an agreement to operate and maintain certain ECCV facilities located on the Lowry Range, allowing us to utilize the system to provide water to commercial and industrial customers, including customers providing water for drilling and hydraulic fracturing of oil and gas wells.
+Our costs associated with the use of the ECCV system are a flat monthly fee of \$8,000 per month from January 1, 2013 through April 2032.
 Additionally, we pay a fee per 1,000 gallons of water produced from ECCV's system, which is included in the water usage fees charged to customers.
 In addition, the ECCV system costs us approximately \$500 per month to maintain.